SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/conventions.md

 [STEPS here]

 ## Inside a Project
 Note that once you log into a given project, you see 3 options for interacting with others and data.
-See the **Tasks**, **Data**, and **Favorites** tabs.
+See the `Tasks`, `Data`, and `Favorites` tabs.

-The **Tasks** provide you with one-click access to working on a specific goal such as _Filter Sources_ or _Comprehensive Digitization_.
+The `Tasks` provide you with one-click access to working on a specific activity such as `Filter Sources` for the ones you seek or `Comprehensive Digitization` of specimen data.
-- currently [number of] tasks exist in TW
+- currently 80 tasks exist in TW
 - tasks can be customized
 - new tasks can be written
 - you can search tasks
-- tasks are associated with given global concepts (e.g. Nomenclature, Sources, Digitiation, etc.)
+- tasks are associated with given global concepts (e.g. `Nomenclature`, `Source`, `Biology`, `Collection object`, `Collecting event`, `Image`, `Matrix`, `dna`, etc.)

-With the **Favorites** tab feature, you can store your most-used tasks (aka activities) for quick access to what you do most often.
+With the `Favorites` tab, you can store your most-used tasks (aka activities) for quick access to what you do most often.

-The **Data** tab provides you with more of a traditional _table_ view of information as stored in TW.
+The `Data` tab provides you with more of a traditional _table_ view of information as stored in TW.
 Here you begin to get a sense of how the data are structured and related in TW.

 If you would like more details about the TW Data Model, see the [Data](https://docs.taxonworks.org/develop/Data/) section of docs.taxonworks.org

 ### Try it

-With your knowledge of the **Tasks**, **Data**, and **Favorites** structure you can try these actions.
+With your knowledge of the `Tasks`, `Data`, and `Favorites` structure you can try these actions.

-1. Find a **Task** of interest, click on the _star_ and then click on the **Favorites** tab.
+1. Find a `Task` of interest, click on the _star_ and then click on the `Favorites` tab.
 You'll see this task listed now for easy access.

 2. ...